srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_zmq/source/index.rst

 srsUE
 =====
-For srsUE the relevant changes need to be made to ``ue.conf`` to enable ZMQ, the NR capabilities must be set-up and the correct release chosen.
-Otherwise, srsUE will not connect properly to the NSA gNB.
+For srsUE the relevant changes need to be made to ``ue.conf`` to enable ZMQ and 5G NR capabilities.

 ZMQ
 ---